opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

   .. ocv:member:: float angle

-     computed orientation of the keypoint (-1 if not applicable)
+     computed orientation of the keypoint (-1 if not applicable).
+Its possible values are in a range [0,360) degrees.
+It is measured relative to image coordinate system (y-axis is directed downward), ie in clockwise.

   .. ocv:member:: float response